haozhe-an/haozhe-an.github.io/README.md

 ![grad](IMG_0243.JPG)

 ## Research Interests
-I am interested in improving demographic fairness in modern computational linguistic models.
+I am interested in improving demographic fairness in natural language processing models.

 I am also interested in theoretical computer science.
 I did research in Fine-grained Complexity and Algorithm Design under [Dr. Russell Impagliazzo](http://cseweb.ucsd.edu/~russell/)'s supervision.
 I was part of a reasearch group of four.
 I was supported by UC Scholars Program for the duration of the research.
 Slides for my presentation in Summer Research Conference at UC San Diego are available [here](https://www.slideshare.net/slideshow/embed_code/key/Hc1Jnnw5Wpx1vp).